Self pillar

 Most high-performers spend their lives reacting to the Monday Morning Ambush.
 They wake up bright and early and immediately begin defending their territory from emails, meetings, and other people’s priorities.

 The 1% Sunday is the protocol that ends the ambush.
-By spending just 1% of your week (about 90 minutes) on a structured Weekly Operations Review, you move from a defensive crouch to a command position.
+By spending just 1% of your week (about 90 minutes) on a structured Weekly Operations Review, you move from a defensive crouch to a proactive stance.

 The goal: systemic alignment